a-nico/speakr/README.md

-# README.md - SpeechToText
+# README.md - Speakr

 ## Overview

-SpeechToText is a Python application that records audio from a microphone and transcribes it to text using Azure Speech-to-Text services.
+Speakr is a Python application that records audio from a microphone and transcribes it to text using Azure Speech-to-Text services.
 It also includes Text-to-Speech functionality using Azure OpenAI TTS.
 The transcribed text is copied to the clipboard and pasted into the active application.
 It runs in the system tray for easy access.

 ## Installation